NINA (NICKI) LOCKER

 In 2003, Stanford Lawyer featured Nicki in its cover article "Do the Right Thing," which discusses how securities litigation has changed in recent years and how Nicki is helping clients implement systems to detect fraud and improve corporate governance practices.

 After graduating from Stanford Law School in 1984, Nicki clerked for the Honorable Anthony Kennedy of the U.S. Court of Appeals for the Ninth Circuit.
 Nicki has been at Wilson Sonsini Goodrich & Rosati since 1985.
-She is a member of the firm's Policy Committee and has chaired the Nominating Committee.SELECT CLIENTS IN SHAREHOLDER LITIGATION:
+She previously served as a member of the firm's Policy Committee and as chair of the Nominating Committee.SELECT CLIENTS IN SHAREHOLDER LITIGATION:

 - Brocade Communications